debarshee2004/simple-local-rag/README.md

 | **Large Language Model (LLM)**      | A model which has been trained to numerically represent the patterns in text.
 A generative LLM will continue a sequence when given a sequence. <br>For example, given a sequence of the text "hello, world!", a genertive LLM may produce "we're going to build a RAG pipeline today!".<br> This generation will be highly dependant on the training data and prompt.                                                                                                                                                                                                                                     |
 | **LLM context window**              | The number of tokens a LLM can accept as input.
 For example, as of March 2024, GPT-4 has a default context window of 32k tokens<br> (about 96 pages of text) but can go up to 128k if needed.
 A recent open-source LLM from Google, Gemma (March 2024) has a context<br> window of 8,192 tokens (about 24 pages of text).
 A higher context window means an LLM can accept more relevant information<br> to assist with a query.
 For example, in a RAG pipeline, if a model has a larger context window, it can accept more reference items<br> from the retrieval system to aid with its generation.      |
 | **Prompt**                          | A common term for describing the input to a generative LLM.
 The idea of "[prompt engineering](https://en.wikipedia.org/wiki/Prompt_engineering)" is to structure a text-based<br> (or potentially image-based as well) input to a generative LLM in a specific way so that the generated output is ideal.
 This technique is<br> possible because of a LLMs capacity for in-context learning, as in, it is able to use its representation of language to breakdown <br>the prompt and recognize what a suitable output may be (note: the output of LLMs is probable, so terms like "may output" are used). |

+## Summary

+* RAG = powerful technique for generating text based on reference documents.
+* Doesn't have to be too complicated to setup.
+We've just built one from scratch running on our local machines that can run in 3-4 functions.
+* Hardware use = use GPU where possible to accelerate embedding creation and LLM generation.
+    * Keep in mind the limitations on your local hardware.
+* Many open-source embedding models and LLMs starting to become available, keep experimenting to find which is best.
+* Semantic search is a really helpful tool.